AlexDeLucas/cleanups/README.md

 # Usage

-??????
+??

 # Development

-?????
+For checking email in development, mailcatcher is used.
+To get started, run `gem install mailcatcher` and then `mailcatcher` to start the server.
+Please refer to the [mailcatcher documentation](https://mailcatcher.me) for more information.

+??

 # Other Stuff?
 Generated automatically, not sure if I need this...
-* Database initialization
+* Database initialization ?

-* Deployment instructions
+* Deployment instructions ?

 # TODO